michaelchu/optopsy/README.md

 # Optopsy

-**NOTE: This library is no longer in active development, as I have less time to commit to this project.
-However, I hope that this project will be a good basis for other trading/options backtesting projects in the future.
+**NOTE: This library is no longer in active development, however, I hope that this project will be a good basis for other trading/options backtesting projects in the future.
 As such, I will keep this project active on Github for reference.
 I am also open to transfering ownership of this repo to those who are interested.
 Please feel free to contact me if you have any issues, I will try my best to help!**

 Optopsy is a nimble backtesting libary for option strategies, it is designed to act as an API for your option chain datasets and allows you to focus on what matters, your trading strategy.